Light table

-A light table is a viewing device that is used to review photographic film or artwork placed on top of it.
-The horizontal form of a self-standing lightbox provides even illumination of the subject from below, or through a translucent cover placed in front of a fluorescent light, which emits a small amount of heat.
+A light table is a viewing device that is used to review photographic film or artwork placed on top of it by providing an even illumination of the subject from underneath via a diffusing translucent cover placed over a fluorescent light.

-Some light tables may appear as large light boxes which stand horizontally against some type of support, allowing the user to lay sheets of paper— or film stock— on their work surface to easily view them while seated in a chair.
-Light tables can also be big and complicated affairs, with stereoscopes integrated as a self-supporting unit.
-This type of light table is used by Tomcat TARPS squadrons for interpreting aerial photographs.
+Some light tables are simply large light boxes placed atop some support, while others are large and complicated affairs, with stereoscopes integrated as a self-supporting unit, for example, those used by Tomcat TARPS squadrons for interpreting aerial photographs.

 TARPS Intelligence Specialist uses a light table to analyze film from KS-87 camera.

-Light tables are mainly used in the trade of graphics to trace designs, especially in the world of cartoon or comics.
+Light tables are mainly used in the graphics trade to trace designs, especially when making comics or animated cartoons.
 Another use case for light tables is to review film negatives, photoliths, or any kind of artwork which can be placed on top of it.

-In general, light boxes can be used for professional tracing, animation, cartoons, and design.
-Outside of animation, a light box may be utilized for education, architecture, interior design, fashion, and in hospitals for viewing radiographs (X-rays, MRI, etc.).
+Light boxes also find uses in education, architecture, interior design, fashion, and in hospitals for viewing radiographs (X-rays, MRI, etc.).

-Tactical Airborne Reconnaissance Pod System

-Tactical Airborne Reconnaissance Pod System squadrons were staffed with Navy photographers mates which maintained the cameras and worked with the carrier to process the imagery.
-TARPS squadrons also included an extra Intelligence officer and Intelligence Specialists to help plan TARPS missions, exploiting the imagery afterwards.

-The TARPS shop maintained the cameras, and replaced the pods when necessary.
-Wet film processing would be conducted in a processing room connected to the ship's Intelligence Center (CVIC), where the Intelligence Specialist had a dedicated space with a light table for analyzing hundreds of feet of film.